what can you do to help stop child abuse ?

 We believe that every child that steps through our door is brave, fierce, and strong.
 It is very important to us that the children we serve understand that.
 This month, you can purchase a Family Resource’s T-shirt to show your support to our community’s children and let them know that you also believe that they are bigger than the adversity that they have faced.
 All proceeds from these shirts go back into our agency and provide us with necessary funds to serve families.

 Every single donation goes a long way!
 It doesn’t matter if you have $1 to give or $1,000.
 We appreciate every dollar that our agency is given.
 Without donations and fundraising events from our community, we could not sustain what we do.
-Many do not understand that we are required to match most of our grants at 40%.
-This means that for every $100 our agency spends, a grant will cover $60 of it and they require us to pay the balance.
+Monthly Givers allow us to have an idea of how much money we have coming in and give us an opportunity to plan spending more efficiently.
+Donations are used for all sorts of things, such as, paying for haircuts for kids, purchasing toiletry items, providing household essentials for women leaving the shelter, and much more!

 Wear blue to show the world that child abuse makes you blue

-April 1st is the Nation’s official wear blue day, but you can also coordinate a wear blue day any day in the month of April!
+April 4th is our official wear blue day, but you can also coordinate a wear blue day any day in the month of April!
 Talk to your friends & family, or your colleagues at work, about when your wear blue day will be.
 Make sure to send your pictures to shellyharris@familyresourcesrc.org

 or use the hashtags #wetakeprideinourchildren #RCwearsblue